 Today, many hotels are doing excellent work in sustainability and obtain certifications to reflect their growing compliance and legitimacy, but most still hesitate to be visibly transparent with their guests for a host of reasons.
 Many hotels believe that sustainability is not yet an important issue to today’s traveller.
 In many cases, they are right, but that is changing and changing fast.
 Consumers know that too many companies have prospered at the expense of society and nature.
 In particular, the next generation of travellers and hotel staff are critically aware that there is a direct link between sustainable business, the environment and people’s lives; and there is no hiding in today’s interconnected and interdependent world.

 I believe that a more caring and responsible form of hospitality will gain wide support from travellers and can be commercially successful.
-There will be increased demand from our guests for sustainable choices and greater expectations for hotels, resorts, cruise ships, luxury trains and B&B lodgings to be credibly certified and independently audited.
+There will be increased demand from our guests for sustainable choices and greater expectations for hotels, resorts, cruise ships and B&B lodgings to be credibly certified and independently audited.

 Sustainability saves money and its good for people, planet and profit.
 I urge owners and operators in the hospitality industry to move beyond seeing environmental and social challenges as costs, to seeing the potential savings and enormous opportunities to make good things happen.